kburdic2/jhu-swe-project/README.md

 A javascript based networked game combining Wheel of Furtune and Jeopardy! gameplay characteristics.

 Users:
-The game server will be hosted on a github.io page for future use and connectivity around the globe.
+The game server will be hosted on a heroku page for future use and connectivity around the globe.
 (TODO)

 Developers:
 To host the game locally during development: